Taki Government High School

-Taki Government High School is a school in Taki, West Bengal, India.

-Located by the side of the Ichhamati River, it is the oldest existing schools in Taki.
+Taki Government High School is a school at Taki, West Bengal, India.
+It is located by the side of the Ichhamati River.

 The school has grades 1 to 12 and the language of instruction is Bengali.
 Students take the 10+ (Madhyamik) examination under the West Bengal Board of Secondary Education and 12+ (Higher Secondary Examination) under the West Bengal Council of Higher Secondary Education.
-Grade 11 and 12 have two streams- science and arts.
-It is a boys-only school with a strength of about 500 students.
-The ex Student organization Taki Govt School "PRAKTONI SANGSAD" established in 2019.
-This "PRAKTONI SANGSAD" always look after School's activities.

 History

 The school was established by zemindars of Taki and was taken over by the government in 1881.
 Rajmohan Raychowdhury, a zemindar of Taki, allegedly established the school for the education of the common people.
-The actual date of its establishment is not known, so 1881 is considered the year of its establishment.